snowio/akeneo-data-model/README.md

 # Akeneo Data Model

-This package lets users work with models when access and transforming events coming from the akeneo 1 and 2 connector
+This package lets users work with models when access and transforming events coming from the Akeneo 1 and 2 connector.

 ## Getting Started